OpenMined/PySyft/docs/installing.rst

 --------------------

-Here is the download link for Git on windows:  `Git for Windows <https://gitforwindows.org/>`_ or in case you are lazy! you can use  `Github for Desktop <https://desktop.github.com/>`_
+Here is the download link for Git on windows:  `Git for Windows <https://gitforwindows.org/>`_ or in case you are lazy! you can use  `Github for Desktop. <https://desktop.github.com/>`_

 Step 2 - Install Microsoft Build tools
 --------------------------------------